 - 15. A medical marihuana caregiver growing facility shall comply with all other regulations of the zoning district in which it is located, except when they are in conflict with this Ordinance, in which case this Ordinance shall prevail. - 16.
 A zoning compliance certificate from the City Zoning Office is required. - 17.
 A primary caregiver who receives approval for a medical marihuana caregiver growing facility shall immediately notify the City of any change regarding any action, determination or other event affecting the validity or invalidity of his or her status as a primary caregiver and his or her registry identification card including its revocation, suspension, expiration, and non-renewal. - g.
 Qualifying Patient Regulations. - 1.
 An individual residing in the City who is a registered qualifying patient with valid registry identification card who is not also a registered primary caregiver may grow up to twelve (12) marihuana plants for his or her own use at his or her residential dwelling in compliance with the Act and the conditions of this Section. - 2.
 The principal use of a qualifying patient's dwelling unit shall be residential occupancy, and it shall be in actual use as such. - 3.
 A qualifying patient's use of his or her residential dwelling for the cultivation or growing or other lawful activity relating to the medical use of marihuana for solely personal use shall comply at all times and under all circumstances with the Act, the general rules of the Department and this section, and the requirements of the zoning district in which his or her dwelling is located. - 4.
 All required fire, building, electrical, plumbing and mechanical permits shall be obtained for any portion of the dwelling in which electrical wiring, lighting, or watering devices used to support the cultivation, growing, harvesting, and processing of marihuana are located, and for any improvements to the dwelling relating to the medical use of marihuana. - 5.
 If a room with windows is utilized as a location for growing and cultivation marihuana, any lighting methods associated with or required by or for growing and cultivation that exceed typical residential periods between the hours of 11 p.m. and 7 a.m. shall employ shielding methods, without alteration to the exterior of the dwelling, to prevent ambient light spillage that may create a distraction for adjacent dwellings and residential properties. - 6.
 The portion of the dwelling where energy usage and heat exceeds typical levels for residential use, such as a grow room, and the storage of chemicals such as fertilizers, herbicides and pesticides shall be subject to inspection and approval by the Ironwood Fire Department to ensure compliance with the Fire Prevention and Protection Code and other applicable fire codes and regulations. - 7.
 The cultivation and growing of marihuana is prohibited in an accessory structure. - 8.
 A qualifying patient shall not use equipment or a process in connection with the medical use of marihuana, including the cultivation, growing, harvesting or processing of marihuana plants, which creates noise, dust, vibration, glare, fumes, odors or electrical interference detectable to the normal senses outside the dwelling. - h.
-Uses. - 1.
-The cultivation and growth of more than twelve (12) marihuana plants by a primary caregiver is prohibited in any zoning district except the Industrial zoning district.
+Uses. - The cultivation and growth of more than twelve (12) marihuana plants by a primary caregiver is prohibited in any zoning district except the Industrial and Rural Residential (R-3) zoning districts.

 - 2. Medical marihuana dispensaries are prohibited in all zoning districts in the City. - 3.
 Collective, cooperative, joint, or shared medical marihuana growing facilities are prohibited in all zoning districts in the City. - 4.
-Medical marihuana provisioning centers are prohibited in all zoning districts in the City. - i.
-Limitation.
-The medical use of marihuana was not permitted by zoning ordinance prior to adoption of this Ordinance, and accordingly any such use shall not qualify as a nonconforming use.
+Medical marihuana provisioning centers are prohibited in all zoning districts in the City.